During heavy rain events, stormwater can cause flooding resulting in accidents, property loss, and public health issues.

 Ephrata Township has been very pleased with RETTEW’s MS4 and stormwater planning services.
 Their assistance for this very complex program has been a tremendous asset.

-RETTEW has more than 45 years of experience providing stormwater management solutions in the public and private sectors.
+RETTEW has more than 50 years of experience providing stormwater management solutions in the public and private sectors.
 Our team of land and community planners, hydrologists, and geologists have extensive experience in stormwater testing, design, zoning, land development regulations, permitting, and erosion control.
-We help our clients develop and implement regulatory-compliant, cost-effective, and sustainable stormwater management plans that aren’t just beneficial today — but also well into the future.
-Our straightforward approach allows for shorter project timelines.
-We’re flexible and keep our clients’ budgets in mind — our recommendations range from innovative to minimalist.
+We help our clients develop and implement regulatory-compliant, cost-effective, and sustainable stormwater management plans that are beneficial now and into the future.
 Additionally, we work with other RETTEW teams to address stormwater concerns in various land development and geological projects.

 An MS4 program.

-The U.S. Environmental Protection Agency (EPA) and many state agencies require local communities to adopt best practices in stormwater management.
-The EPA created the MS4 program, which requires municipalities to implement a plan that minimizes the impacts of runoff.
-MS4s—or municipal separate storm sewer systems — are comprised of curbs, gutters, ditches, pipes, drains, swales, rain gardens, and other naturally occurring and manmade channels.
-In many states, permitting for development projects, as well as municipal operations, require MS4 compliance — and RETTEW has an in-house specialist in this area.
+The U.S. Environmental Protection Agency (EPA) and the Pennsylvania Department of Environmental Protection (PADEP) require local communities to adopt best practices in stormwater management.
+The MS4 program requires municipalities to reduce stormwater pollution to protect and improve water quality.
+MS4 stands for municipal separate storm sewer system — and consists of any stormwater infrastructure that collects and conveys stormwater runoff such as curbs, gutters, ditches, pipes, swales, detention basins, and, rain gardens.
+In many states, permitting for development projects, as well as municipal operations, requires MS4 compliance — and RETTEW has an in-house specialist in this area.